-Maria Besiou is Professor of Humanitarian Logistics at Kühne Logistics University.
+Maria Besiou is Dean of Research and Professor of Humanitarian Logistics at Kühne Logistics University.
 She received her Ph.D. in Mechanical Engineering and Operations Management from Aristotle University of Thessaloniki (AUTH) in Greece.
 She holds a Diploma in Mechanical Engineering from AUTH.
 Before joining KLU she worked as a Postdoctoral Research Fellow at the Social Innovation Centre at INSEAD, France.

 Besiou’s specialization is on the field of sustainable supply chain management.
 Her main research interests are in humanitarian logistics, closed-loop supply chains and stakeholder media.
 She studies dynamic complex systems, characterized by multiple actors and feedbacks, in a strategic level rendering system dynamics methodology an appropriate tool.
 Her research focuses on the decision-making of commercial companies and humanitarian organizations, while managing their supply chains.
 It has been motivated by real problems that these supply chains face such as regulations, limitation of resources, stochasticity, decentralization and monitoring by online communities.
 Hence, the insights that arise from her research can be transferred to policy-makers and decision-makers dealing with supply chain issues.